HEALTH & SAFETY

 The National Weather Service and local radio and television stations will announce watches and warnings about severe weather.
-Two good sources for local weather news are KBTX-TV (CBS), and KAMU-Radio (90.9 FM), as they both broadcast National Weather Service watches and warnings.
-Code Maroon will also alert you of any severe weather.
+Two good sources for local weather news are KBTX-TV (cable channel 3.1 CBS) and KAMU-Radio (90.9 FM) as they both broadcast National Weather Service watches and warnings.

 - Be alert for changing weather conditions.